seoulcoin/android-wallet/README.md

-Welcome to _Bitcoin Wallet_, a standalone Bitcoin payment app for your Android device!
+Welcome to _Seoulcoin Wallet_, a standalone seoulcoin payment app for your Android device!
+It is schildbach's bitcoin wallet v4.36 customization for seoulcoin.
+Many configurations had been added for seoulcoin features. and more changes will be done for additional requirements.

 This project contains several sub-projects: